Cyw-twntpc/TDrive/README.md

 ## Demonstration

-Here are some screenshots of the TDrive user interface, showcasing the main file browser, the hierarchical transfer manager, and the login screen.
+*The project features a modern, responsive UI built with Web technologies, hosted within a native Qt application.*

 ## Tech Stack

 -   **Backend:**
     -   **Language:** Python 3
     -   **Core Library:** Telethon (for interacting with the Telegram API)
-    -   **Concurrency:** `asyncio`, `threading`
+    -   **Concurrency:** `asyncio` integrated with Qt via `qasync`
-    -   **Database:** SQLite
+    -   **Database:** SQLite (Syncs with cloud)
-    -   **Cryptography:** AES for securing local credentials
+    -   **Cryptography:** AES for securing local credentials and file hashes

--   **Frontend:**
+-   **Frontend (UI):**
     -   **Languages:** HTML5, CSS3, JavaScript (ES6+)
-    -   **Framework:** None (Vanilla JS)
+    -   **Architecture:** Single Page Application (SPA)
-    -   **Icons:** Font Awesome
+    -   **Icons:** Font Awesome 5

 -   **GUI Framework:**
-    -   **Eel:** A lightweight Python library for creating Electron-like offline HTML/JS GUI apps.
+    -   **PySide6 (Qt for Python):** Uses `QWebEngineView` to render the UI and `QWebChannel` for seamless bi-directional communication between Python and JavaScript.

 ## Key Features

--   **Secure Authentication:** Multiple login methods including QR code, phone number with verification code, and two-step verification (password).
-API credentials are encrypted and stored locally.
+-   **Secure Authentication:** Supports multiple login methods including QR code login (via official Telegram app) and phone number verification.
--   **Full CRUD Operations:** Create, rename, and delete files and folders.
+-   **Full CRUD Operations:** Create folders, rename items, move files/folders, and delete content with changes synced across devices.
--   **Concurrent Transfers:** Upload and download multiple items simultaneously with a user-configurable concurrency limit.
--   **Advanced Transfer Management:** A detailed transfer manager UI to monitor, cancel, and view the progress of individual and hierarchical transfers.
+-   **Resumable Transfers:** Robust upload and download manager supporting **Pause** and **Resume** functionalities for individual tasks or bulk operations.
+-   **Traffic Monitoring:** Real-time dashboard showing daily upload/download traffic usage.
--   **Hierarchical Folder Operations:** Supports recursive downloading of entire folder structures.
+-   **Recursive Folder Operations:** Supports uploading and downloading complex, nested folder structures while preserving hierarchy.
--   **Efficient Uploads:** Implements file hash-based deduplication to avoid re-uploading identical files, saving bandwidth and time.
+-   **Smart Deduplication:** Implements SHA256 hash-based deduplication to skip uploading files that already exist in the drive, saving bandwidth.
--   **File System Navigation:** A responsive interface with a file tree, breadcrumb navigation, and a detailed file list.
--   **Powerful Search:** Search for files and folders across the entire drive or within the current folder.
+-   **High-Performance Search:** Streaming search results allowing for rapid discovery of files across the remote database.
--   **Robust UI:** Supports multi-select, drag-to-select, and sortable columns for an intuitive user experience.
+-   **Native Experience:** System tray integration, native file dialogs, and persistent session management.

 ## System Architecture & Technical Highlights

-This project serves as a **Proof of Concept** exploring the feasibility of using distributed, end-to-end encrypted messaging protocols as a resilient, albeit unconventional, storage layer.
-The following architecture was designed for this technical exploration and is not intended to encourage the misuse of any platform's services.
+This project serves as a **Proof of Concept** exploring the feasibility of using distributed, end-to-end encrypted messaging protocols as a resilient storage layer.

-The project is architected as a decoupled system where the Python backend handles all business logic and communication with the Telegram API, while a Vanilla JS frontend serves as a rich, interactive user interface.
-The `eel` library acts as the bridge between them.

-### 1. Asynchronous Core in a Synchronous GUI Framework

--   **Challenge:** The core of the application relies on `telethon`, an `asyncio`-based library, for all network operations.
-However, the GUI framework and file dialogs operate in a standard synchronous, multi-threaded environment.
-Integrating these two paradigms without blocking the UI was a primary challenge.
--   **Solution:** I implemented a robust concurrency model where an `asyncio` event loop runs in a dedicated background daemon thread.
-A thread-safe utility function (`run_coroutine_threadsafe`) is used to submit coroutines from the main thread to the event loop and wait for their results.
-For long-running tasks like transfers, tasks are created and scheduled on the loop without being awaited, allowing the UI to remain fully responsive.
+### 1. Hybrid Architecture (Python + Web Tech)
+Unlike the previous version which used Eel, this iteration leverages **PySide6** and **QWebEngine**.
+This provides a more stable, production-grade native window wrapper while keeping the flexibility of web technologies for UI design.
+-   **The Bridge:** A `Bridge` class acts as the intermediary, exposing Python methods to the JavaScript context via `QWebChannel`.
+-   **Facade Pattern:** The backend logic is encapsulated in a `TDriveService` facade, ensuring a clean separation of concerns between the UI logic and the core business services (`Auth`, `File`, `Transfer`).

-### 2. High-Performance, Hierarchical Transfer System
+### 2. Asyncio & Qt Integration

--   **Challenge:** Designing a transfer manager that can handle concurrent, cancellable, and hierarchical (folder) operations while providing real-time, granular feedback to the UI was the most complex feature to implement.
--   **Solution:**
-    -   **Concurrency Control:** An `asyncio.Semaphore` is used to strictly limit the number of concurrent uploads or downloads, preventing API rate-limiting issues and managing resource usage.
-    -   **Hierarchical Task Management:** When a folder download is initiated, the system first recursively fetches the entire file tree from the local database.
-It then creates a main "parent" task for the folder and individual "child" tasks for each file within it.
-The frontend UI subscribes to progress updates for both parent and child tasks, allowing it to render a nested progress view.
-The parent task's progress is dynamically aggregated from its children.
-    -   **Graceful Cancellation:** Transfer tasks are stored in a shared dictionary.
-The `cancel_transfer` function retrieves a task and calls its `cancel()` method.
-The running coroutine catches the `asyncio.CancelledError` to perform a graceful shutdown of that specific transfer.
+Integrating Python's `asyncio` library with Qt's event loop is critical for a responsive UI.
+-   **Solution:** The project uses `qasync` to run the `asyncio` event loop on top of the Qt event loop.
+This allows non-blocking network operations (Telethon calls) to coexist with GUI updates on the same thread, eliminating common freezing issues found in synchronous GUI apps.

-### 3. Data Integrity and Deduplication
+### 3. Advanced Transfer Engine

--   **Challenge:** How to efficiently store file metadata and ensure that large files are uploaded reliably and without duplication.
--   **Solution:**
-    -   **Telegram as a Key-Value Store:** The application uses a private Telegram channel as a block storage backend.
-Large files are split into chunks, uploaded as individual messages, and their message IDs are stored.
-A central SQLite database file, which contains all file system metadata (names, hierarchy, chunk locations), is itself uploaded to the channel after every modification, acting as a single source of truth that can be synced on startup.
-    -   **Content-Defined Deduplication:** Before any upload, the file's SHA256 hash is calculated.
-If this hash already exists in the database, the system forgoes the upload entirely.
-Instead, it creates a new metadata entry that points to the existing set of message IDs, effectively creating an instant "copy" without using additional storage or bandwidth.
+The transfer system has been completely refactored for reliability and performance.
+-   **Throttling & UI Performance:** High-speed transfers generate thousands of progress events per second.
+The backend implements a smart throttling mechanism (limiting updates to ~30ms) to prevent flooding the UI thread, ensuring smooth animations even during heavy loads.
+-   **State Machine:** A centralized `TransferController` manages the state of all tasks, handling complex scenarios like resuming interrupted folder uploads or cleaning up partial data upon cancellation.
+-   **Optimistic UI:** The frontend (`TransferManager.js` & `ActionHandler.js`) implements optimistic updates for immediate visual feedback while the backend processes the request.

 ## How to Run